KomodoPlatform/developer-docs/docs/basic-docs/komodo-api/crosschain.md

 | "payouts"  | (string) | a hex string of the created payouts (to be passed into migrate_createimporttransaction rpc method later) |
 | "exportTx" | (string) | a hex string of the returned burn transaction                                                            |

-#### Burn transaction size consideration

-Because the burn transaction is stored in import transaction OP_RETURN vout which size is limited by 10,001 bytes it is recommended to limit the burn transaction size to the 30% of the OP_RETURN object.

 ### migrate_createimporttransaction

 **migrate_createimporttransaction burntx payouts [notaryTxid1]...[notaryTxidN]**

-The `migrate_createimporttransaction` method performs a initial step in creating an import transaction.
+- The `migrate_createimporttransaction` method performs the initial step in creating an import transaction.
 This method should be called on the source chain.
   The method returns a created import transaction in hex.
 This string should be passed into the `migrate_completeimporttransaction` method on the main KMD chain to be extended with MoMoM proof object.
   For MoMoM backup solution (see later) the created import transaction is not passed to `migrate_completeimporttransaction` method.

 #### Arguments